Javan scops owl: Systematics

 Javan scops owl is possibly closest to the O. brookii.
 Sometimes treated as a subspecies of O. brookii or O. spilocephalus, it is currently defined as a separate species because of differences in morphology and vocal habit.

 Subspecies

 The Javan scops owl is monotypic.

 Distribution and habitat

 These birds are endemic to West Java's highland forest.
-Their traces were discovered in the mountains of Mount Salak, Mount Pangrango, Mount Gede, and Mount Tangkuban Perahu; their appearances were also historically reported in the Papandayan and Ciremay areas.
+Their traces were discovered in the mountains of Mount Salak, Mount Pangrango, Mount Gede, and Mount Tangkuban Perahu; their appearances were also historically reported in the Papandayan and Ciremai areas.

-The Javan scops owl prefers montane forest with a well-developed understory at elevations ranging from 1500 to 2000m.
-Their documented living elevation ranges from 900 to 2500 metres.
+The Javan scops owl prefers montane forest with a well-developed understory at elevations ranging from 1,500 to 2,000 m.
+Their documented living elevation ranges from 900 to 2,500 metres.
 They prefer to dwell in the lower and middle canopy layers with a broader variety of tree species.

 Behaviour and ecology

 Diet and foraging

 Insects like beetles, grasshoppers, crickets and mantis comprise the main portion of their diet.
 There have been reports of tiny lizards and snakes being consumed occasionally.

 Javan scops owl can deliver beetles (Coleoptera), mantids (Mantodea), stick insect (Phasmatodea), grasshoppers (Tettigoniidae, Orthoptera), and crickets (Gryllidae, Orthoptera) to feed the fledged offspring.
 In terms of foraging, they use their keen vision and acute hearing to track down their prey and snare it from the trunk, foliage, or the ground.